International Scholar Research Support Program (ISRSP)

 At present we do not provide travel or living support for ISRSP visitors.
 On a case-by-case basis we may be able to help cover the laboratory and computational costs of ISRSP projects.

-Contact informtion: Program Coordinator Dr. Leonardo Campagna (firstname.lastname@example.org)
+Contact information: Program Coordinator Dr. Leonardo Campagna (email@example.com)

-Ramiro Arrieta and Juan Manuel Rojas Ripari.
+Ramiro Arrieta (right) and Juan Manuel Rojas Ripari (left).
 The Argentine Institute for Arid Zone Research (Mendoza, Argentina) and the University of Buenos Aires (Argentina).

 Here Ramiro and Juan Manuel unpack the cumulative result of four years spent in the field chasing Neotropical birds.
 Juan Manuel has been following Greyish Baywings (Agelaioides badius) as part of his PhD, this bird is the main host of a specialist brood parasite, the screaming cowbird (Molothrus rufoaxillaris).
 Ramiro studies Sedge Wrens (Cisthotorus platensis) for his dissertation and received a Fulbright scholarship to visit the Fuller lab.
 Both Juan Manuel and Ramiro will be using genomic techniques to help answer behavioral ecology questions.
 They will generate genotypic data to infer levels of extra-pair paternity and kinship.
 These data will then be combined with hard-earned field observations and experiments to reach a better understanding of avian mating systems.
 Ramiro and Juan Manuel will spend the Fall semester in Ithaca.